 Birmingham-headquartered Shakespeare Martineau has its sights set on the top.
-The commercial and private client firm has more than 900 staff working from 11 offices (London, Leicester, Lincoln, Bristol, Sheffield, Glasgow, Milton Keynes, Nottingham, Solihull and Stratford-upon-Avon) and is currently working to a five-year expansion plan.
+The commercial and private client firm has more than 900 staff working from 11 offices (London, Leicester, Lincoln, Birmingham, Bristol, Sheffield, Edinburgh, Milton Keynes, Nottingham, Solihull and Stratford-upon-Avon) and is currently halfway through its five-year expansion plan.

-Commercial property makes up a large proportion of its work but its solicitors advise on a diverse range of areas, from surrogacy to IT & Telecoms.
+Commercial property makes up a large proportion of its work ― the firm tackled nearly £1 billion worth of real estate financing this year alone ― but its solicitors advise on a diverse range of areas, from surrogacy to IT & Telecoms.
 It specialises in energy, education, litigation and insolvency, has a sports law team, and is highly regarded for its expertise in private client, planning and professional negligence work, agriculture and rural affairs, corporate M&A, family and banking law.
-In July 2021, it opened an “India Desk”, with a team of specialist dual-qualified lawyers acting for both individuals and businesses in the UK-India space.
+In 2021, it opened an “India Desk”, with a team of specialist dual-qualified lawyers acting for both individuals and businesses in the UK-India space.
 With the benefit of lawyers fluent in languages spoken across India, it is positioned to support investors in both jurisdictions, advise on international transactions and cross-border disputes, and provide individuals with tax, family and immigration advice.

-The firm received top-notch ratings for its “excellent and really high quality” training.
+The firm received top-notch ratings for its “excellent and really high quality” training, hindered only by the fact that trainees tell us this is slightly seat-dependant.
 “There is the occasional unenviable task (as you would expect as a trainee), although I have been given an enormous amount of responsibility on high profile and complex matters.
 Supervising solicitors and partners always provide feedback and ways I could tweak work to improve,” says one rookie.
-Trainees also benefit from a great deal of partner contact through regular ‘lunch and learn’ sessions.
+Trainees also benefit from a great deal of partner contact through regular ‘lunch and learn’ sessions, and there are always “extra optional sessions and online options” for further training.
 Another trick up Shakespeare Martineau’s sleeves is that it provides a training seat in its legal tech team.

 The work involves “very stimulating tasks from drafting and researching through to client interaction” and “a varied caseload with new areas that I am learning about as I go along which is a good thing”.
 One trainee reveals: “We get told the times of trainees photocopying bundles is over!”
 The overall effect of this is that rookies feel “engaged with the work and like you’re gaining competency to help you once you become an NQ”.

-The firm’s partners score highly for approachability and make “asking any questions feel very easy”, which is definitely a plus during these days of remote working.
-In fact, trainees we spoke to shower praise on their “receptive and nurturing” supervisors, and on the partners’ “open doors” attitude, which is refreshing to hear.
+The firm’s partners score highly for approachability and make “asking any questions feel very easy”.
+There are, predictably, “a couple” who are less approachable but, on the whole, the trainees we spoke to shower praise on their “receptive and nurturing” supervisors, and on the partners’ “open doors” attitude, which is refreshing to hear.

 The head office, near Snow Hill station in Birmingham, is in “a grand building”, and all the offices (known as “hubs” within the firm) are being or have been renovated, with breakout areas, hotdesking and standing desks.
-The firm is regarded as environmentally responsible and community-minded, with staff being given an hour off each week to go litter-picking and the firm applying for B-Corp status.
-While a few did client secondments, there are no opportunities for international secondments available at the moment.
-But, with a firm as ambitious as this, you never know when that could change.
+The firm is regarded as environmentally responsible and community-minded, with staff being given an hour off each week to go litter-picking and the firm achieving B-Corp status.